 If you have a navigation or app that shows where the rest stops are, use it!
 This is super helpful to know if you should make that stop along the road or wait it out for the next one.
 And if there isn’t a rest stop near by and you have to stop, many toll roads and major highways have emergency rest stops.
 I found these to be super helpful when I was driving by myself and my little guy was hysterical so I had to stop to check on him so either comfort him, feed him or change his diaper (hence, why the prior tip on leaving an open car seat comes in handy!)

-Tip #7: Try to bring reinforcements when you’re tackling a long car ride with a baby, and drive with another adult if you can.
+8. Try to bring reinforcements when you’re tackling a long car ride with a baby.

-While I’ve probably done as many road trips with my son solo as I have with someone else, for the obvious reasons it’s easier to have back up to split up at rest stops if needed and check on the baby periodically if you’re both in the front seat.
+While I’ve probably done as many road trips with my son solo as I have with someone else.
+For obvious reasons, though, it’s much easier to have back up to split up at rest stops if needed and check on the baby periodically if you’re both in the front seat.
 If driving with someone else, stops are much easier so you can split up to use the restroom, grab something to eat, etc. I’ve probably taken as many road trips solo as I have with someone else, so for this reason I like doing as much as I can in the car as mentioned above.

 Use them for soiled close, snacks, trash that you don’t want stinking up the car.
 I never leave the house without them whether I’m road tripping or not!